brenomatos/brenomatos.github.io/_projects/5_project.md

 ### Café Nice

-Established in 1939, Café Nice is a traditional coffee shop in the heart of Belo Horizonte and it definetly deserves a visit.
-If you don't truste me, listen to the Regional Economics Applications Laboratory from the University of Illinois:
+Established in 1939, Café Nice is a traditional coffee shop in the heart of Belo Horizonte and it definitely deserves a visit.
+If you don't trust me, listen to the Regional Economics Applications Laboratory from the University of Illinois:

 <div class="row">